 Vaquita and totoaba

-The vaquita, a tiny porpoise species found only in the upper Gulf of California, is the world’s most endangered marine mammal with fewer than 30 individuals remaining.
+The vaquita, a tiny porpoise species found only in the upper Gulf of California, is the world’s most endangered marine mammal with as few as 10 individuals remaining.

 The vaquita is not hunted in its own right – it is collateral damage, killed accidentally in the illegal gillnets set primarily for totoaba fish, the dried swim bladders, or maw, of which are highly sought-after in China.